DistributedObjectProtocol/dop/README.md

 Distributed Object Protocol is a thin layer on top of your data network that helps you communicate server and clients (nodes) using [RPCs](https://en.wikipedia.org/wiki/Remote_procedure_call).
 It is also a pattern that makes easy update, mutate or even sync the state of your App using [JSON Merge Patch](https://tools.ietf.org/html/rfc7386).

-This repository is the JavaScript implementation of the protocol that runs on node.js and Browsers.

 ## Quick example using RPCs with WebSockets

 ```js